 The Italian island of Sardinia is renowned for the beauty of its coastline, dotted with countless inviting bays and coves, and for those visiting on a luxury yacht charter, the options may seem endless.
 Here we present seven of the best beaches on the island, which are easily accessible by yacht.

-On a Sardinia superyacht vacation, expect to discover a wealth of secluded beaches only accessible by boat.
+On a Sardinia yacht charter vacation, expect to discover a wealth of secluded beaches only accessible by boat.
 Many of the finest beaches are on the spectacular Gulf of Orosei, halfway down the east coast, a wilder and more isolated region, while for those based in Porto Corvo, the Costa Smeralda and the lovely Maddalena islands also have their hidden charms.

 At the southern end of the Gulf of Orosei, Cala Mariolu is regularly named among Italy’s most beautiful beaches, and it’s easy to see why; the sea here is known for its striking hues, which range from the palest blues to deep emerald green, and the pink and white pebbles that line the shore.

 The clarity of the water makes Cala Mariolu one of the best places on the island for both scuba diving and snorkelling, and the beach is backed by limestone cliffs, which offer welcome shade in the afternoons.
 Difficult to reach from land, Cala Mariolu is an ideal stopover for those arriving in a luxury yacht.

 The crescent-shaped beach at Cala Luna is an immediately enticing stretch of golden sand with crystal clear water, backed by high limestone cliffs and fringed at its edges by pink oleanders.
 It’s a secluded spot, most easily reached by yacht, and is one of Sardinia’s best snorkelling beaches.